Renormalized Index Formulas for Elliptic Differential Operators on Boundary Groupoids: Renormalized index formulas for boundary groupoids of the form with odd

 where we regard $r ^{z - q N}$ as the operator defined by multiplying by a scalar function.
-By \cite[Lemma 1]{Nistor;Hom2}, $Z (P; \tau, z)$ is a meromorphic function of $\tau $ and $z$, with at most simple pole at $\tau = z = 0 $.
+Note that in \eqref{RenormTr} it suffices to restrict to the open dense subset $M _0 \subset M$, hence after using cylindrical coordinates one is essentially back to the cusp calculus case, and one can apply \cite[Section 5]{Nistor;Hom1} and \cite[Lemma 1]{Nistor;Hom2} to see that $Z (P; \tau, z)$ is a meromorphic family of $\tau $ and $z$, with at most simple pole at $\tau = z = 0 $.
 Hence we make the following definition.

 \begin{dfn} Given a holomorphic family $B (\tau , z)$ of pseudo-differential operators, its {\em renormalized trace} is defined to be

 \end{dfn}